So Bad They’re Good: 18 Japanese Puns and Jokes to Make You Groan

 Everything You Need to Know About Japanese Puns

-Japanese puns are actually pretty similar to English puns: Both are created by playing around with word meanings and readings.
+As you’re about to see, Japanese puns are pretty similar to English ones.
+Both are created by playing around with word meanings and readings.

-While English puns often play with the meaning of words (think back to the pun at the top of this post), Japanese puns are usually based on spoken word similarities.
+But, while English puns often play with the meaning of words, puns in Japan are usually based on spoken word similarities.

 Homonyms and Dajare

-Japanese puns usually fall into the category of 駄洒落（だじゃれ）— Dajare, a type of comic Japanese wordplay that relies on similarities in words to create a simple joke.
+Japanese puns usually fall into the category of 駄洒落 （だじゃれ）— dajare, a type of comic wordplay that relies on words’ similarities to create a simple joke.
+For example:

 There’s nothing funny about that, right?
-Well, the joke is in the characters. スキー (skiing) and 好き (to like) both sound the same when spoken in Japanese, so you’re saying “suki” twice in a row.
+The joke is actually in the characters: スキー (skiing) and 好き (to like) both sound the same when spoken in Japanese, so you’re saying “suki” ( すき ) twice in a row.

 Still not funny?
-Well, such is the way of puns, no matter what language they’re spoken in.
+Well, such is the way of puns, no matter the language.

-In English, Dajare would be considered “homonym-based puns.”
-Homonyms are words that have the same spelling and/or verbal pronunciation but have completely different meanings or several different meanings.
+In English, dajare would be considered “homonym-based puns.”
+Homonyms are words with the same spelling and/or pronunciation but different meanings.

 What’s in a Name?

-It’s worth mentioning that, unlike English, kanji characters have different readings based on context and even which direction a word is written in (horizontally or vertically).
-This can be used for wordplay puns in Japanese, especially when it comes to names.
+Unlike in English, kanji characters have different readings based on context and even which direction a word is written in (horizontally or vertically).
+This can be used for wordplay puns in Japanese, especially with names.

-For example, the names of the characters in the comedy anime さよなら絶望先生（さよなら ぜつぼう せんせい）— “Goodbye Teacher Despair” follow this type of written pun.
-The very name of the titular teacher, Nozomu Itoshiki, is purposefully misread throughout the series, even in the title.
+For example, the names of the characters in the comedy anime さよなら絶望先生 （さよなら ぜつぼう せんせい）— “Goodbye Teacher Despair” follow this type of written pun.
+The very name of the titular teacher, Nozomu Itoshiki, is purposefully misread throughout the series—including the title!

 Unless you have a really good understanding of kanji and its many meanings, this can be complicated for non-Japanese native readers to grasp.